chelrq/SpotifyDashboard/README.md

 # Spotify Dashboard

-A web application that creates personalized analytics dashboards for Spotify users, showing their most listened to songs, total listening time, top artists, and other analytics.
+A web application that creates personalized analytics dashboards for Spotify users, showing their top songs, top artists, and other analytics.

 ## Tech Stack